braghimsistemas/suitup-php/docs/contributors/index.md

 ### mkdocs Server

+    $ cd /path/to/suitup/root/
     $ mkdocs serve

 ## Deploy to Github pages

-After the work done deploy your changes to the `gh-pages`
+After work have been done deploy your changes to the `gh-pages`

 See some more information about it [here](https://www.mkdocs.org/user-guide/deploying-your-docs/)